openlegend/core-rules/core/src/06-banes-boons/01-chapter-six.md

 - **Power Level:** 1 / 2 / 3 / 4 / 5 / 6 / 7 / 8 / 9
 - **Attack:**
  - Influence vs. Resolve
 - **Description:** You create an illusory manifestation to deceive the senses.
-Some examples include making a meal taste rotten, altering the data on a screen where a user is logging in, creating the sound of a stampede of horses, hiding allies behind a false wall, or creating an illusion of an intergalactic emperor who can converse intelligibly.
+Some examples include making a meal taste rotten, altering the data on a screen where a user is logging in, creating the sound of a stampede of

+<div class="bane-boon-entry"></div>

+___
+-
+-
+-
+-
+- horses, hiding allies behind a false wall, or creating an illusion of an intergalactic emperor who can converse intelligibly.
 - **Effect:** You create a phantasm of your choosing.
 The power level at which you invoke the bane determines which senses you can deceive as well as the maximum size of your illusion, as follows:
  - **Power Level 1** - Affect Taste.
 Manifest a 5' x 5' x 5' area phantasm
  - **Power Level 2** - Affect Smell, Sound, or Touch
  - **Power Level 3** - Affect Sight